devcontainers/images/src/dotnet/README.md

 sudo update-ca-certificates
 ```

-You should see the following output when the Dev Container is created:
+You should see the following output when the dev container is created:

 ``` text
 Running the onCreateCommand from devcontainer.json...